-As the name implies, BITE is primarily a self-test feature built into airborne equipment as an integral fault indicator.
-BITE is usually designed as a signal flow type test.
+As the name implies, built-in test equipment (BITE) is primarily a self-test feature built into airborne equipment as an integral fault indicator.
+BITE is usually designed as a signal-flow type test.
 If the signal flow is interrupted or deviates outside accepted levels, warning alerts indicate a fault has occurred.
 The functions or capabilities of BITE include the following:

 - real-time, critical monitoring

 - continuous display presentation

 - sampled recorder readout

 - module and/or subassembly failure isolation

-- · verification of systems status
+- verification of systems status

 - go/no-go alarms

 - quantitative displays

 - degraded operation status

 - percentage of functional deterioration.

-The Electronic Centralised Aircraft Monitoring system (ECAM) oversees a variety of aircraft systems and also collects data on a continuous basis.
+The ECAM system oversees a variety of aircraft systems and also collects data on a continuous basis.
 While ECAM automatically warns of malfunctions, the flight crew can also manually select and monitor individual systems.
-Failure messages recorded by the flight crew can be followed-up by maintenance personnel by using the system test facilities on the maintenance panel in the cockpit and on the BITE facility located on each computer.
+Failure messages (see Figure 15.16) recorded by the flight crew can be followed up by maintenance personnel by using the system test facilities on the maintenance panel in the cockpit and on the BITE facility located on each computer.
 The majority of these computers are located in the aircraft's avionics bay.